Ultraseven Ep. 45: The Saucers Have Come

 Directed by Toshihiro Iijima.
 Written by Keisuke Fujikawa.
 Airdate June 30 & July 7, 1968.

 Alien races have targeted Ultraseven before, both in his giant form and as Dan Moroboshi.
 But Alien Guts has an elevated kill plan.
-As monochrome footage of Seven battling a kaiju plays (not stock footage; it’s new, with a monster called Aron), Alien Guts carefully analyzes Seven’s abilities and lays out their plot.
+As monochrome footage plays of Seven battling a kaiju (not stock footage; it’s new, with a monster called Aron), Alien Guts carefully analyzes Seven’s abilities and lays out their plot.
 Killing Dan isn’t sufficient.
 They must defeat Ultraseven in a public, humiliating way to break Earth’s resistance.
 It’s kin to the opening of From Russia With Love, as SPECTRE plots the ultimate defeat and debasement of another “Seven,” 007.
 The tone is set from the opening scene: this is going to be a major event, a two-parter that will push Seven and the Ultra Guard to their limits.
 It wildly succeeds.

 Continue reading “Ultraseven Ep.
 39 & 40: The Seven Assassination Plan”